A good Puritan mother loved and cherished her children, but many died young and she was supposed to be okay with it.

-It was up to the Puritan mother to make sure her children were good Christians.
+Among her many duties, the Puritan mother had to make sure her children grew up as good Christians.
 But she wasn’t supposed to do much outside the home, and she certainly wasn’t supposed to write poetry.

 Her brother-in-law took her poems to England to be published in 1650 under the title, The Tenth Muse Lately Sprung Up in America.
 He claimed he did it without her knowledge, but perhaps he wanted to protect her reputation.

-Bradstreet at least acted as if she were mortified.
+Bradstreet at least acted as if publication of her poems mortified her.
 She wrote a poem apologizing about her poetry.
-It began, 'Thou ill-formed offspring of my feeble brain.'
+It began, ‘Thou ill-formed offspring of my feeble brain.’
 But she probably didn’t mean it.

 She hinted that she chafed at being confined to household and children, silent and modest.
-Some scholars argue she was an early feminist, pointing to her poem about Queen Elizabeth.
+Some scholars call her an early feminist, pointing to her poem about Queen Elizabeth.

 Now say, have women worth, or have they none